 The last verse in Sheila’s version is unusually boastful and defiant, compared, say, to Davey Stewart’s indifferent ending,

-Farewell ye lads o' Huntley side and Bogie Bonny Belle.
+Farewell ye lads o’ Huntlyside and Bogie’s bonnie Belle.

-Jock Tamson's Bairns sang Bogie's Bonnie Belle in 2001 on their Greentrax CD May You Never Lack a Scone.
+Rod Paterson sang Bogie’s Bonnie Belle in 2001 on Jock Tamson’s Bairns’ Greentrax CD May You Never Lack a Scone.
+They noted:

 Alasdair Roberts sang As I Came in By Huntly Town (Bogie’s Bonnie Belle) on his 2001 CD The Crook of My Arm.